Asian equities back in vogue as China fears ease, valuations fall

 Asian ETFs received $1 billion versus $50 million into Europe, the Middle East and Africa, and $14 million into Latin America, in the week to Oct.
 14, according to Citi.
 And Asia received around $1 billion more over the subsequent two weeks.

-The MSCI Emerging Markets Asia index .MIMS00000PUS, which plummeted 28 percent between an April peak and August trough on fears over China's slowing economy and volatile markets, has since recovered 12 percent.
+The MSCI Emerging Markets Asia index, which plummeted 28 percent between an April peak and August trough on fears over China's slowing economy and volatile markets, has since recovered 12 percent.

 The MSCI Asia ex-Japan index was trading at 1.305 times book value as of Sept.
 30, the cheapest since the global financial crisis, DataStream figures show.